Rajasagar/Data-analysis-of-YouTube-india/README.md

 * 3.Top 10 most dislikes videos.
 * 4.Top 10 channels.
 * 5.Correlation between like, dislikes and comment count
-* 6.How many video are uploaded in different months. and many more you can see in this analysis.
+* 6.How many video are uploaded in different months and many more you can see in this analysis.